 Salary, dividend or retained profits?
 If you run a company, there are several ways in which you can benefit from the profits.
-The mix between salary, dividends and retained profits needs to be regularly reviewed, not least because of the frequent changes successive Chancellors have made to the way in which these are taxed, the changes in the dividend allowance, corporation tax rates and NICs being the latest examples.
+The mix between salary, dividends and retained profits needs to be regularly reviewed, not least because of the frequent changes successive Chancellors have made to the way in which these are taxed, the changes in employers' NICs being the latest example.